CubesAndCubes/anatomize/README.md

 }
 ```

-Try parsing a source containing only a number with Anatomize's `parse()` method now and see what's returned.
+Try parsing a source containing only a number with Anatomize's `parse(source)` method now and see what's returned.

 ```javascript
 console.log(